Devsh-Graphics-Programming/GPU-With-C-Sharp-Angular-WASM/README.md

 This makes debug builds non-portable across machines, we even tried "patching" DWARFs by finding and modiying file paths in the binary file.
 However the DWARF format is offset based, so changing the length of the path was not an option, while padding the strings with null characters messed with concatenation.

-The solution is to find some DWARF editing script or library that lets us modify these files properly.
+The solution is to find or develop some DWARF editing script or library that lets us modify these files properly.

-We'd like to highlight that Android NDK is also plagued by a similar issue of not being able to debug a C++ project on a machine that has not built it, so we consider this a minor nuisance.
+_We'd like to highlight that Android NDK is also plagued by a similar issue of not being able to debug a C++ project on a machine that has not built it, so we consider this a minor nuisance._

-### Downsides of using C#
+### Downsides of using any C# as opposed to pure C++

 #### Blazor and Mono-WASM are buggy, compromise on performance and are missing features